MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-sharpie/get-started.md

 passed to Objective Sharpie.
 This is a more manual process, and one that does require a bit of familiarity with compiling native code on the command line with the Clang toolchain.

-**NEW!** version 3.0 also introduces a tool for easily binding [CocoaPods](https://cocoapods.org) via the `sharpie pod` command.
-If the library you're interested in is available as a CocoaPod, we recommend you start by attempting to bind the CocoaPod with Objective Sharpie (versus attempting to bind against the source directly).